PascalBod/embedded-systems-for-ML/practice-sessions/01-HelloWorld-step1/README.md

 ## A few words about EFR32MG24 libraries

-Many libraries are provided by Silicon Labs for helping the developer in writing code.
-The libraries contain abstraction code implementing a "high-level" API (Application Programming Interface) to the various microcontroller blocks: peripherals, interfaces, etc. (more information on this topic later in the presentation).
+As seen in the presentation, Silicon Labs provides an abstraction layer for helping the developer in writing code.
+This abstraction layer is implemented by several libraries.

 For Simplicity Studio, these libraries are provided as "software components" which can be added to a project in a simple way.

-There are pros and cons to this architecture.
+There are pros and cons to this component architecture.
 Adding, configuring and removing software support to a given interface or peripheral is easy.
 On the other hand, it can be sometimes difficult to understand exactly how a library works.

 ## What to do